 💡 Top tip: Ensure you have enough users between the two cohorts to make this data valid and usable, so you can better understand how to gamify onboarding.

-Run a market analysis: Take a look at what your competition is doing—gamify your gamification strategy!
+Take a look at what your competition is doing—gamify your gamification strategy!
 Are they running gamification tactics?
 Are they beating you in the market?
-It will help you understand if you should gamify user onboarding or not.
+It will help you understand if you should employ user onboarding gamification or not.

 And not only that.
 As Christiaan Huynen further points out: